 If you or loved one is charged with Vehicle Code 21200.5 VC cycling under the influence and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

-You may also find helpful information in our related articles on Vehicle Code section 23152 "driving under the influence", California DUI Defenses , California DUI Blood Testing, and California DUI Breath Testing.
+You may also find helpful information in our related articles on California DUI Defenses , California DUI Blood Testing, and California DUI Breath Testing, and Vehicle Code 21200 - Rights and duties of bicycle riders in California.
 And we invite you to watch our video on Vehicle Code 21200.5 - Cycling Under the Influence.

 For information about the Nevada crime of cycling under the influence, read our article on the Nevada crime of cycling under the influence.